 We recently worked on a project in which we were asked to create landing pages for marketing messages that would generate active users for a web service.
 The target group was a very diverse group of consumers.
 Frankly speaking, a typical advertisement gig.
-While working on the project we felt we were doing something different than normal but we could not put our finger on what exactly this was.
+While working on the project we felt we were doing something different than usual but could not pinpoint what exactly this was.
 We just knew there was a new flavour in town, an additional ingredient in our work process.
-Then we stumbled upon an article the other day about what designers type a can learn from designers type b and it hit us!
+Then we stumbled upon an article the other day about what designers type A can learn from designers type B and it hit us!
 The new spice we had tasted was a work process from a different creative area.
-Without knowing it at the time we were applying creative writing methods to our project.
+Without knowing it at the time we were applying innovative writing methods to our project.

 UI Designers in Advertisement Land

 As Interaction and UI designers, we insist on the necessity of „the big picture“.
 In fact, we are quite anal about it.
 This means that we never ever head into a project ready to pump out those visuals.
 We always start with taking a step back to have a good long look, even if you hit us with a pretty straightforward list of to-dos and deliverables.
 We just can’t help ourselves.
 We do this because we know that 10 minutes of thinking can save time in the long run and prevent lots of things like the frustration of endless revisions or repetitive and boring tasks that should be done by robots, not humans (sorry Rupert!).

 So while we stood back, admiring the view we noticed repetitive patterns within the deliverables.
 We decide to call these patterns communication items.
 The communication items varied in their form of expression, depending on which target group or use case was currently addressed but they were all the same item.
 They were bits of information that we could arrange in groups.
 These groups were the communicational goals.

 |The product and the company||Logo / brand name / product name||Get the name and brand out there.|

 |What we offer/what the product does||– is light|

 – looks good